stufio-com/stufio-nuxt3-admin/README.md

 ## About Stufio

 Stufio is a modular framework for building scalable web applications.
 The admin panel provides a unified interface for managing all aspects of your Stufio-powered application.

+## Documentation

+For more detailed documentation on specific components and features:

+- [Dialog System](./docs/components/ui/dialogs.md) - Global dialog and modal system